bprateek10/todo-application/README.md

 5. Now, run migrations using rake db:migrate.
 6. Run rails server by using following command : rails s , this will start your rails server in development mode
 7. Now open localhost:3000 to access your application in browser

+This application is running on heroku , you can check it out at https://demo-todo-application.herokuapp.com